flyingsl0ths/Concord/README.md

 ### Entities

-Entities can be freely made and be given Components.
-You pass the name of the `ComponentClass` and the values you want to pass.
-It will then create the Component for you.
+Entities can be freely made and be given components.
+You pass the id of the `ComponentClass` and the values required by it, it will then create the Component for you for the given Entity

 Entities will contain a **single** instance of a `Component` and can not share that instance